yehia67/documentation/iota-basics/0.1/how-to-guides/send-bundle.md

     .then(results => console.log(JSON.stringify(results)));
     ```

     In the output, you should see something like the following.
-To find out what each field means, view the [structure of a transaction](../references/structure-of-a-transaction.md).
+Because these transactions don't transfer tokens, no signature is required.
+Therefore, instead of a signature, the [`signatureMessageFragment` fields](../references/structure-of-a-transaction.md) contain your messages.

     ```json
     [{"hash":"OTMXFMZEE9J9NSJDDJQMCXMZNFKATWSCJHFOLQEEBZIMC9BMKCYYJETOIVV9YLPB9GWCHJVJEGKZ99999","signatureMessageFragment":"RBTC9D9DCDQAEASBEARCFDTCPCHDTCSCEAHDWCXCGDEAUCXCFDGDHDEAADTCGDGDPCVCTCEAPCHDDBEAWBCDBDEATBPCBDEAWAVAEAWAUAVACBEAUACBDBZAABDBXAVAEAQBWBCCPAUAUAUAUAEAMAQBFDTCTCBDKDXCRCWCEAWBTCPCBDEACCXCADTCNA99999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999","address":"CXDUYK9XGHC9DTSPDMKGGGXAIARSRVAFGHJOCDDHWADLVBBOEHLICHTMGKVDOGRU9TBESJNHAXYPVJ9R9",